Prince-K-Ado/GroupE_MAD_Project/TaskAllocation.md

 ✅ Create iteration-based estimations for task completion and workload balancing.

-## 🔹 Dan – User Story Definition & Estimation
+## 🔹 Daniel – User Story Definition & Estimation

 Tasks:

 ✅ Define and document detailed user stories for each feature.

 ✅ Collaborate with Soren to refine time estimates based on project complexity.